Bayes’ rule

 ### observer's mental model of the process by which

-### the friend determined the number of heads
+### the friend observed the number of heads

 observer: thinks[